jrnold/qss-tidy/docs/causality.md

 ### Before and After and Difference-in-Difference Designs

-To compute the estimates in the before and after design first create an additional variable for the proportion of full-time employees before the minimum wage increase.
+To compute the estimates in the before and after design first create a variable for the difference before and after the law passed.

 ```r
 minwage <-